phlourenco/catlist-ios/README.md

 ### Code Coverage

-The project has code coverage of 87.5%.
+The project has a code coverage of 91.5%.

 ![](readme_files/code_coverage.png)